rust-lang/nomicon/src/atomics.md

 * `y = 2`: (thread 2 saw `x = 1`, but not `y = 3`, and then overwrote `y = 3`)

 It's worth noting that different kinds of CPU provide different guarantees.
-It is common to separate hardware into two categories: strongly-ordered and weakly- ordered.
+It is common to separate hardware into two categories: strongly-ordered and weakly-ordered.
 Most notably x86/64 provides strong ordering guarantees, while ARM provides weak ordering guarantees.
 This has two consequences for concurrent
 programming: